2023 Schools for a Master’s Highly Focused on Educational Assessment, Testing, and Measurement Major in the Southeast Region

 Avg Cost*

-Across the Southeast region, there were 35 educational assessment, testing, and measurement graduates with average earnings and debt of $0 and $0 respectively.
-At the master’s degree level specifically, there were 26 educational assessment, testing, and measurement graduates with average earnings and debt of $55,213 and $0 respectively.
+Across the Southeast region, there were 48 educational assessment, testing, & measurement graduates with average earnings and debt of $0 and $0 respectively.
+At the master’s degree level specifically, there were 36 educational assessment, testing, & measurement graduates with average earnings and debt of $55,462 and $43,311 respectively.

-This year’s “Schools for a Master’s Highly Focused on Educational Assessment, Testing, and Measurement Major in the Southeast Region” ranking looked at 2 colleges that offer degrees in a bachelor’s in educational assessment, testing, and measurement.
-This a ranking of the schools where the largest percentage of students has enrolled in educational assessment, testing, and measurement.
+For this year’s “Schools for a Master’s Highly Focused on Educational Assessment, Testing, and Measurement Major in the Southeast Region” ranking, we looked at 2 colleges that offer a degree in educational assessment, testing, & measurement.
+This a ranking of the schools where the largest percentage of students has enrolled in educational assessment, testing, & measurement.

 For more information, check out our ranking methodology.

-Since picking the right college can be one of the most important decisions of your life, we’ve developed the “Schools for a Master’s Highly Focused on Educational Assessment, Testing, and Measurement Major in the Southeast Region” ranking, along with many other major-related rankings, to help you make that decision.
+Since the program you select can have a significant impact on your future, we’ve developed a number of rankings, including this “Schools for a Master’s Highly Focused on Educational Assessment, Testing, and Measurement Major in the Southeast Region” list, to help you choose the best school for you.

 Schools for a Master’s Highly Focused on Educational Assessment, Testing, and Measurement Major in the Southeast Region